yomidevs/yomitan/README.md

 Yomitan turns your web browser into a tool for building Japanese language literacy by helping you to **read** texts which would otherwise be too difficult to tackle.

-This extension is similar to [10ten Japanese Reader (formerly Rikaichamp)](https://addons.mozilla.org/en-US/firefox/addon/10ten-ja-reader/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp) for Chrome, but it stands apart in feature-richness through its goal of being an all-encompassing learning tool instead of yet-another browser-based dictionary.
+This extension is similar to [10ten Japanese Reader (formerly Rikaichamp)](https://addons.mozilla.org/en-US/firefox/addon/10ten-ja-reader/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp) for Chrome.

 Yomitan provides advanced features not available in other browser-based dictionaries:

 - 📈 Interactive popup definition window for displaying search results.
-- 🔊 On-demand audio playback for select words.
+- 🔊 Built-in audio playback for select Japanese words.
-- ✍ Kanji stroke order diagrams are just a click away for most characters.
+- ✍ Kanji stroke order diagrams are just a click away for most kanji.
 - 📝 [Automatic note creation](./docs/anki-integration.md#anki-integration) for the [Anki](https://apps.ankiweb.net/) flashcard program via the [AnkiConnect](https://foosoft.net/projects/anki-connect) plugin.
 - 🔍 Custom search page for easily executing custom search queries.
 - 📖 Support for multiple dictionary formats including [EPWING](https://ja.wikipedia.org/wiki/EPWING) via the [Yomitan Import](https://github.com/themoeway/yomitan-import) tool.